MichaelCurrin/thebuckfeverground/docs/index.md

 A static website for _The Buckfever Underground_ band.

-_Note: These docs are intended only for contributors of the project.
-You may use the docs and site content as inspiration for your own projects but you may not serve a copy of this site (in whole or in part) as your own._
+_Note: These docs are intended only for contributors of the band site only.
+This project has restrictive copyright conditions - see [License](https://github.com/MichaelCurrin/the-buckfever-underground/#license).

 - [Installation](installation) locally
 - [Usage](usage) locally